MicrosoftDocs/power-pages-docs/power-pages-docs/faqs-ai-summary-list.md

 ## What is an AI summary list?

 The Power Pages AI summary list feature simplifies the consumption of data by transforming complex data tables into insightful, visual summaries and chart representations.
-This enhances user efficiency and makes it easier for end users to analyze data.
+This list enhances user efficiency and makes analyzing data easier.
 Data presented in traditional table formats can often be difficult to interpret, leading to challenges in extracting meaningful insights.

 ## What are capabilities of the AI summary list?